 Adopting these means to improve the time-to-hire is becoming increasingly essential to remain competitive in the labor market.
 According to Forbes, the best talent is off the market within 10 days.
 Time is not on the recruiter’s side.

-To see the benefits of on-demand phone interviews over video firsthand, try Qualifi for free today.
+To see the benefits of on-demand phone interviews over video firsthand, schedule a demo of Qualifi.